TristanWebber/garage_monitor/esp_rs_no_std/README.md

 In similar fashion to the previous project, things escalated quickly because a mutable reference needs to be shared.
 This time, a global Mutex<RefCell<Option<_>>> is the data structure of choice because the interrupt handler cannot take any arguments.
 Creating this globally means it is declared before the GPIO has been configured.
 To borrow the reference within the Mutex<RefCell<>> a critical section is required.
 Setting this up has doubled the amount of code, but allows us to use the GPIO in both our main function and the interrupt.

 Notice that there is still no sign of an operating system.
-The GPIO interrupt is a hardware interrupt, so when it is triggered, it sets a flag for the CPU, causing the CPU to change context to a set of instructions in a different area of memory to the normal instructions.
-This allows this example to have an asynchronous 'task' without needing the overhead of an operating system, and this results in a very small and efficient binary that performs the task we have programmed, and nothing more.
+The GPIO interrupt is a hardware interrupt, so when it is triggered, it sets a flag for the CPU, causing the CPU to change context to a set of instructions in a different area of storage to the normal instructions.
+This allows the code to have an asynchronous 'task' without needing the overhead of an operating system, and this results in a very small and efficient binary that performs the task we have programmed, and nothing more.
 If you are keen to validate this, you can look at the assembly:

 ```bash
 # Install the relevant tools